AlanyTan/tog-management-server/README.md

 Once you login, you should see the simple management page where you can add/update/delete flags.
 * NOTE! the UI is very simple and there aren't lots of validations and double checks, so be careful what you are doing.

+### Set "Application Namespace"
+Namespace are groups of flags.  i.e. for Linepulse, we use "linepulse" (all lower case) for its namespace.  type in "linepulse" in the Application Namespace box and click [list all flags] button next to it.
+Please note, the UI does not automatically refresh this list, so you might need to click on this [list all flags] button to make sure you see the latest data (including after you make updates)

+The list will look like sections, each section is one feature flag.
+You can click either the "edit" button to make changes to this feature, or "DELETE" button to delete a feature.
+Be careful, there is no fine grained access control, so you might delete flags other people still need!!!!!
+All changes are audited and logged, so while the system can't prevent you from doing damage, it sure keep track of it ;-)

+Within each feature flag section, you can see the Rollout strategies (to understand rollout strategies see below).
+The first one is the default one -- it matches any sessions that uses this feature flag, but it has the lowest precedence, meaning any other strategies that are also a match would be effective over this default.
+The next several entries (if there are any) are "Audience specific" roll out strategies, these strategies only apply to sessions that match all the listed traits.

+When you clic on the edit button the current values of the respective feature flag will be populated to the Add/Edit feature section.
+You can then make changes here, and click the "update" button to save the value.

+To add a new feature flag, just type a new name into the "Add/Edit feature" box.
+Please note, there is no duplicate check, so if you type in a flag that already exist, you will overwrite it.

+If you need to add additional roll out strategies (i.e. turn feature on only for beta-users in Prd system) you can use the [+ Audience Specific toggle] button to add a new rollout strategy (a.k.a different audience).
+Please note, you can't leave the traits box (the Audience n box) blank, because it will be conflict with the default strategy.

 ## How Tog works
 ### Basic concepts: